wireapp/wire-docs/src/how-to/administrate/migrate-team-features.md

 ## Run the migration job

-The chart sets up the `migrate-feature` job when it got installed in the `default` namespace:
+When this chart is installed, it sets up a `migrate-feature` job in the `default` namespace:

   ```sh
   helm install default ./charts/migrate-features